hassan-motiwala/walk-for-meals/README.md

 ## Overview

-This web application will partner with restaurents to fight hunger on the streets of New York.
+This web application will partner with restaurants to fight hunger on the streets of New York.
 Pedestrians will add the locations of homeless people they encounter on the streets.
-Restaurents on the other hand will use the database provided by pedestrians to deliver fresh food throughtout the day.
+Restaurants on the other hand will use the database provided by pedestrians to deliver fresh food throughtout the day.

 NOTE: I will be using the word 'user' for 'pedestrian'.

 ## Data Model

-The application will have the follwing Schemas:
+The application will have the following Schemas:
 - Users (pedestrians)
 - Restaurants
 - Location.